The A-Team (film): Plot

-John "Hannibal" Smith is held captive in Mexico by two Federal Police officers working for renegade General Javier Tuco.
-Hannibal escapes and sets out to rescue his friend Templeton "Face" Peck, who is held captive at Tuco's ranch.
-Hannibal saves Face after enlisting former Ranger B.A.
+U.S. Army Special Forces Ranger John "Hannibal" Smith is held captive in Mexico by corrupt Federal Police officers working for renegade General Javier Tuco.
+Hannibal escapes and sets out to rescue his friend Templeton "Face" Peck, who is also held captive at Tuco's ranch.
+Hannibal rescues Face after enlisting former Ranger B.A.
 Baracus, driving to the rescue in B.A.'s modified GMC Vandura.
-Pursued by Tuco, they stop at a nearby Army hospital to recruit the services of their pilot Howling Mad Murdock.
-They flee in a medical helicopter, chased by Tuco, in a dogfight that leaves B.A. with a phobia of flying.
-The battle ends when they lure Tuco's helicopter into American airspace, where it is shot down by an F-22 Raptor for trespassing, killing Tuco and his men.
+Pursued by Tuco, they stop at a nearby Army hospital to recruit a pilot H.M.
+"Howling Mad" Murdock.
+They flee in a medical helicopter, pursued by Tuco in a dogfight.
+They lure Tuco's helicopter into American airspace, where it is shot down by a fighter jet for trespassing, killing Tuco.

-Eight years later in Iraq, Hannibal is contacted by CIA Special Activities Division operative Lynch, who assigns them on a black operation to recover U.S. Treasury plates and over $1 billion in cash slated to move out of Baghdad in an armored convoy.
-Hannibal's commanding officer, General Morrison, consents to the operation but Face's former girlfriend, Defense Criminal Investigative Service Capt.
-Charissa Sosa, tries to discourage the team against getting the plates.
-The mission is successful, but when the team returns to base, both the money and Morrison's vehicle are destroyed by soldier Brock Pike and his men from the private security firm Black Forest.
-Without Morrison (the only proof that they were authorized to act), Hannibal, Face, Murdock, and B.A. are court-martialed, sentenced to ten years in separate prisons, and dishonorably discharged.
-Because the plates were her responsibility, Sosa also ended up court-martialed and is demoted to lieutenant.
+Eight years later, in Iraq, Hannibal is contacted by CIA Special Activities Division operative Lynch, who assigns them on a black operation to recover U.S. Treasury plates and over $1 billion in cash slated to move out of Baghdad.
+Hannibal's commanding officer, General Morrison, consents to the operation but Morrison seems somewhat pensive about the mission.
+Face's former girlfriend, Defense Criminal Investigative Service Captain Charissa Sosa, also tries to discourage the team from getting the plates.
+The mission proceeds regardless, and is successful, but when the team returns to base, both the money and Morrison's vehicle are destroyed by Brock Pike and his men from the private security firm Black Forest.

+Without Morrison, the only proof that they were authorized to act, Hannibal, Face, Murdock, and B.A. are court-martialed, sentenced to ten years in separate supermax prisons, and dishonorably discharged.
+Because the plates were her responsibility, Sosa is demoted to lieutenant.

 Six months later, Lynch visits Hannibal in prison and tells him that Pike may be trying to sell the plates with the help of an Arab backer.
 Hannibal, who has been tracking Pike on his own, makes a deal with Lynch: full reinstatement and clean records for his team in return for the plates.
 Lynch agrees and Hannibal escapes, breaking out Face, B.A., and Murdock in the process.
-The team hijacks a C-130, which is later destroyed by Reaper UCAVs, but not before the team parachutes away in an M8 tank stashed aboard and make it to the ground safely.
-The team moves to reclaim the plates and are able to kidnap Pike's backer.
-It is revealed that the backer is actually General Morrison in disguise, who plotted with Lynch and Pike to steal the plates but teamed up with Pike to double-cross Lynch and fake his death.
-Lynch orders an airstrike to kill the team and Morrison, but the team manages to escape while Morrison dies in the explosion.
+The team hijacks a C-130 which is destroyed by pursuing Reaper UCAVs, but not before the team parachutes away in an M8 light tank stashed aboard, using its airdrop parachutes and recoil from the main gun to "fly" the tank to the ground.

+The team moves to reclaim the plates and kidnaps Pike's backer.
+They discover that the backer is actually General Morrison in disguise, who plotted with Lynch and Pike to steal the plates but teamed up with Pike to double-cross Lynch and fake his death.
+Meanwhile, Lynch orders an airstrike to kill the team and Morrison, but the team manages to escape while Morrison is killed in the explosion.